 In summary here is a quick checklist of clues to authenticity:

 Buying from reputable sources on the internet provides lots of time to study your purchase and check it out well before committing so is preferable in many ways to shows.
 Auctions sites however have inherent risk.
 You don't know the person; there is no relationship.
 The only basis you have to complete a sale is a Web Site, User ID, or an email address.
 I have completed many thousands of online transactions and here are a few do's and don'ts.
 Yes, you will miss out on the odd deal but in general following these guidelines will save you grief.

-Ok, I'm ready to buy an HJ Dagger!
+Ok, I'm ready to buy a Hitler Youth Knife!